A neighbourhood theorem for submanifolds in generalized complex geometry: Applications

 \subsection{The complex locus in four dimensions}

 As a first application of our results, we will show in Theorem \ref{4d result} that the complex locus of any four-dimensional generalized complex manifold has a holomorphic neighbourhood.
 To this end, we first prove some needed results about gluing different holomorphic gauges in a neighbourhood of a point.
+Note that these preliminary results are valid in all dimensions, it's only in Theorem \ref{4d result} itself that we require the ambient manifold to be $4$-dimensional.